sybrew/hover-highlights/readme.txt

 The highlight effect only appears when you hover over a block.
 If you're not seeing the highlight, try moving your mouse over a block.

-= Is this plugin compatible with other block editor plugins? =
+= Is this plugin compatible with other Block Editor plugins? =

-Yes, this plugin should work with most other block editor plugins.
+Yes, this plugin should work with most other Block Editor plugins.

 == Changelog ==

+= 1.1.0 =

+* Fixed an issue where styles were outputted outside the intended scope, which caused the browser to enter in quirks mode.
+* Added support for Full Site Editing (FSE).
+* Now requires WordPress 5.8 or higher, instead of 5.0.

 = 1.0.0 =